agiledev-students-fall2022/git-workflow-practice-philwee/README.md

 #### Comment from Safal
 That's interesting.
 I never would have thought Python would someday be faster than C++.
 We already use Python in so many areas even though it's a bit slower.
 Now, with the speed, I can't imagine all the ways Python is going to be applied everywhere.

+## Comment from Nghia Nim
+I thought this was a troll article at first, given that we know how interpreted languages are much slower in comparison to compiled languages.
+After reading it, my first thought was "I knew it" :).
+Though a very entertaining article to read, I do find it incredible that the last two iterations of python improved so drastically in its runtime!